This article has links to products and services we love, which we may make commission from.

 Borgie Glen

-The sculpture by artist Kenny Hunter can be found on the Lonesome Pine Trail which is a short 3/4 mile trail.
+The sculpture by artist Kenny Hunter can be found on the Lonesome Pine Trail, a short 3/4 mile trail.

 Thurso (Caithness)